maciejg-git/vue-litewind/src/documentation/pages/dropdown.md

 #### Example - custom content {#ExampleDropdownCustomContent}

+Dropdowns are not limited to simple dropdown menus.
+See the below example for more advanced dropdown that uses input to filter menu items.

 <example name="ExampleDropdownCustomContent"></example>

 #### Example - open by id {#ExampleDropdownTrigger}

 You can also control state of the dropdown menu by using `v-trigger` component.
 The `for` prop of the `v-trigger` should be the same as `id` of the dropdown.
 The advantage of this method is that `v-triggers` can be put anywhere in application.
-Read more about v-trigger here.
+Read more about [v-trigger](/documentation/trigger) here.

 <example name="ExampleDropdownTrigger"></example>

 #### Example - context dropdown {#ExampleDropdownContext}

 To make context menu use `v-dropdown-context`.
-This component exposes `showContextDropdown($event, { contextData })` function that controls visibility state of menu and sets context data.
-First argument, mouse `event`, allows computing position of menu.
-Second argument defines data that is provided in `default` slot of dropdown component.
+This component exposes `showContextDropdown($event, { contextData })` function that controls visibility state of the menu and sets context data.
+The first argument, mouse `event`, allows computing position of the menu.
+The second argument defines data that is provided in the `default` slot of the dropdown component.

 <example name="ExampleDropdownContext"></example>